Learning4Optimization-HUST/H-TSP/README.md

 ### Using Conda (Not tested)

-One can use the [conda](https://anaconda.org/) package management system to build the development environment:
+You can use the [conda](https://anaconda.org/) package management system to build the development environment:

 ```bash
 conda create --name htsp --file requirements.txt